-The Respondent has been a licensed pharmacist in Maryland since 2007, but he only came to the Board's attention for deficient CDS dispensing practices after he opened his own pharmacy in the summer of 2009.
-The Respondent filled all 119 fraudulent prescriptions at issue in the case over a seven month period shortly after he opened the Pharmacy, between October 2009 and May 2010.
-The prescriptions were facially suspicious, yet the Respondent apparently turned a blind eye to build business for his new pharmacy.
-In doing so, the Respondent dispensed highly addictive and dangerous narcotics in high dosages and quantities, without any medical necessity.
-The Board finds that the standard of care required that the Respondent, at a minimum, verify the prescriptions with the various prescribers and document that verification.
+Mr. Patel has been a licensed pharmacist in Maryland since 2007, but he only came to the Board's attention for deficient CDS dispensing practices after he opened the Respondent-Pharmacy in the summer of 2009.
+Mr. Patel filled all 119 fraudulent prescriptions at issue in the case over a seven month period shortly after he opened the Respondent-Pharmacy, between October 2009 and May 2010.
+The prescriptions were facially suspicious, yet Mr. Patel apparently turned a blind eye to build business at the Respondent-Pharmacy.
+In doing so, Mr. Patel, through the Respondent-Pharmacy, dispensed highly addictive and dangerous narcotics in high dosages and quantities, without any medical necessity.
+The Board finds that the standard of care required that Mr. Patel, at a minimum, verify the prescriptions with the various prescribers and document that verification.

 Both State and federal regulations provide that a pharmacist bears corresponding liability for insuring that prescriptions for controlled substances are valid.
 The ever-increasing health crisis involving prescription drug abuse renders this legal obligation all the more integral to community pharmacy practice.
-The Board finds that the Respondent failed to appropriately exercise his professional judgment with respect to responsible dispensing of controlled substances.
+The Board finds that Mr. Patel failed to appropriately exercise his professional judgment with respect to responsible dispensing of controlled substances through the Respondent-Pharmacy.

-The Board recognizes that the 119 fraudulent prescriptions from POA filled by the Respondent represent a small percentage of the prescriptions he filled over that time period.
-The Board also recognizes that it would appear the Respondent took the suggestion from the May 10, 2010 DDC CDS Inspection Report that he verify prescriptions in accordance with his corresponding responsibility seriously - follow up inspections of the Pharmacy by both DDC and the Board identified no further fraudulent prescriptions from POA.
-Based on the large quantity of dangerous and highly addictive narcotics the Respondent dispensed shortly after opening his pharmacy, however, the Board believes a period of monitoring of the Respondent's license is warranted.
-The Board feels that this sanction, in addition to further education in prescription drug abuse, will address the violations committed by the Respondent while allowing him to continue providing much-needed services to his community.
+The Board recognizes that the 119 fraudulent prescriptions from POA filled by Mr. Patel represent a small percentage of the prescriptions he filled at the Respondent-Pharmacy over that time period.
+The Board also recognizes that it would appear Mr. Patel took the suggestion from the May 10, 2010 DDC CDS Inspection Report that he verify prescriptions in accordance with his corresponding responsibility seriously - follow up inspections of the Respondent-Pharmacy by both DDC and the Board identified no further fraudulent prescriptions from POA.
+Based on the large quantity of dangerous and highly addictive narcotics dispensed from the Respondent-Pharmacy shortly after it opened, however, the Board believes that a fine against the Respondent-Pharmacy's permit is warranted.
+The Board feels that this sanction, in addition to random follow-up inspections, will address the violations committed through the Respondent-Pharmacy while allowing the Respondent-Pharmacy to continue serving the community.